Aubrey de Vere, 1st Earl of Oxford

 At some time between 1144 and 1146, the Constable of Bourbourg arranged a divorce for his daughter Countess Beatrice with Earl Aubrey's consent, after which Oxford ceased to be Count of Guînes.

 In or before 1151, Earl Aubrey married Euphemia.
 King Stephen and his wife, Queen Maud, gave the manor of Ickleton, Cambridgeshire, as Euphemia's marriage portion.
 The marriage was short-lived; Euphemia was dead by 1154, leaving no known issue.
 She was buried at Colne Priory.
 On 3 May 1152 Queen Maud died at Oxford's seat of Castle Hedingham, and in the winter of 1152–3 Oxford was with the King at the siege of Wallingford, attesting important charters in 1153 as "earl Aubrey".

 In 1162 or 1163, Earl Aubrey took as his third wife Agnes, the daughter of Henry of Essex, lord of Rayleigh.
 At the time of the marriage, Agnes was probably aged twelve.
-Soon after their marriage, Aubrey's father-in-law was accused of treason and fought (and lost) a judicial duel.
+Soon after their marriage, Aubrey's father-in-law was accused of treason and fought (and lost, although he survived and retired to a monastery) a judicial duel.
 By 1165 he attempted to have the marriage annulled, allegedly because Agnes had been betrothed to his brother, Geoffrey de Vere, but probably in reality because her father had been disgraced and ruined.
 Oxford reportedly 'kept his wife shut up and did not allow her to attend church or go out, and refused to cohabit with her', according to the letter the bishop of London wrote to the Pope about the case when the young countess appealed to the Roman Curia.
 The pope sided with Agnes and declared the marriage valid, but the earl continued to refuse to take her back as his wife.
 Agnes's friends appealed to the Bishop of London, and ultimately to Pope Alexander III who, in 1171 or 1172, directed the bishop to order Oxford to restore her to her conjugal rights or to suffer interdiction and excommunication.
 By Agnes, Oxford eventually had four sons, Aubrey de Vere, 2nd Earl of Oxford, Ralph, Robert de Vere, 3rd Earl of Oxford, and Henry, and a daughter, Alice.